metrasensor/metrasensors/node-sensor/README.md

-# NIX-Node Sensor
+# Node Sensor

-The NIX-Node Sensor exposes a wide variety of hardware- and kernel-related metrics.
+The Node Sensor exposes a wide variety of hardware- and kernel-related metrics.

 > ***NOTE:*** While the NIX-Node Sensor is for *nix systems, there is the Windows exporter for Windows that serves an analogous purpose.

-## Installing and running the NIX-Node Sensor
+## Installing and running the Node Sensor

 To start with, you need to run Promethius Node Exporter